explosion/spacy-llm/usage_examples/README.md

 But it does show how you would go about writing custom and arbitrary logic to interact with any LLM implementation.

-Note that at the moment, all built-in tasks generate text-based prompts and expect text response.
-Therefore, built-in tasks and backends are currently inter-operable.
+Note that in all built-in tasks and backends prompts and responses are expected to be of type `string`
+- all built-in tasks and backends are therefore inter-operable.
+It's possible to work with arbitrary objects instead of `string` though - which might be useful if you want some third-party abstractions for prompts or responses.